Birth of Religions

 CC0 Remas6 - Promise of heaven

-- The most basic (and maybe most effective) strategy to use religion for wars is to promise heaven to those fighters who die.
-This strategy has been used extensively in the Crusades, where victims were celebrated as martyrs.
-The strategy was and is also used in Islam.
-The Quran grants people who die for the cause of Islam a place in heaven.
-Male martyrs get large-breasted virgins, according to Quran 78:33 and 56:22.
+- The most basic (and maybe most effective) strategy in which religion is wielded in warfare is its promise of heaven to those who die in battle.
+This strategy has been used extensively throughout history, such as during the Crusades, when victims were celebrated as martyrs.
+The strategy was and is also used in Islam, in which the Quran grants people who die for the cause of Islam a place in heaven.
+In some readings of the scripture[Quran: 78:33, 56:22], male martyrs can expect large-breasted virgins awaiting them.
 No wonder this is perceived as an encouragement.
-As Richard Dawkins has argued, “the promise of heaven immunized people against fear, since many of them honestly believe that a martyr’s death will send them straight to heaven.
-What a weapon!”.

 References